 We use big data and machine learning for weather and climate decision support as well as basic research.
 We have extensive experience distilling large data sets and combining information from multiple sources including multispectral satellite, radar, lidar, in situ meteorological measurements, and numerical weather model output.

-We may have an opening for a new graduate student for Fall 2024 to work on projects related to informing real world weather and climate decision making.
-Projects include diagnosis of numerical weather forecast biases in comparison to observations.
-Well qualified applicants will have strong data analysis and programming skills and have taken climate and/or meteorology courses.
-Degrees can be within either the Geospatial Analytics (for students seeking a Ph.D. who will have completed an M.S. prior to enrolling) or Atmospheric Sciences programs (for students seeking either an M.S. or Ph.D.).
+Whether or not there will be an opening for a new graduate student in Fall 2025 is dependent on pending research proposals.
+Well-qualified applicants will have strong data analysis and programming skills and have taken climate and/or meteorology courses.
+Degrees can be within either the Geospatial Analytics program (for students seeking a Ph.D. who will have completed an M.S. prior to enrolling) or the Atmospheric Sciences program (for students seeking either an M.S. or Ph.D.).
+Prospective graduate students should contact seyuter@ncsu.edu and include your resume and unofficial transcript for more information.

 Current and recent projects within our research group at North Carolina State University: